Today is an excellent day because you need to move mailboxes to a new database.…

 Click Finish after completing the installation of Exchange and restart the system.

-Log into Exchange Admin Center (EAC)
+Sign in to Exchange Admin Center (EAC)

-Log into the 2016 Exchange Admin Center (EAC).
+Sign in to Exchange Admin Center (EAC).
 In our example, the Exchange Server hostname is EX01-2016.
 Open your favorite browser and go to https://hostname/ecp.
 Change the hostname to yours.

 You will get a certificate warning in your browser.
 Accept the risk and continue.

 Fill in the domain and administrator credentials.
 Click the sign in button.

 The mailboxes area is almost empty, except one mailbox is showing.
 That’s the account that we used for installing Exchange Server 2016.